 A priest performing puja at home

 In Hinduism we come across a common method of worship called puja or pooja.
-Unlike the elaborate sacrificial ceremonies, it can be performed by anyone except those who have incurred impurity due to menstruation or the death of a family member, etc. As the most popular form of worship practiced in almost every Hindu household even today, either every day, occasionally on certain days in a week or month, or on important religious, auspicious or festive occasions as required by tradition.
-A puja can be either a simple ritual worship or a very complicated one, depending upon the way it is performed.
+Unlike the elaborate sacrificial ceremonies, it can be performed by anyone except those who have incurred impurity due to menstruation or the death of a family member, etc. As the most popular form of worship, "puja" is practiced in almost every Hindu household even today, either every day, occasionally on certain days in a week or month, or on important religious, auspicious or festive occasions as required by tradition.
+A puja can either be a simple ritual worship or a very complicated one, depending upon the way it is performed.
 One may perform it to overcome a problem, seek divine help, or just to render devotional service to the family deities.
 For many people, puja is part of the daily sacrifice (nitya karma).

-In the puja ceremony, the Hindus offer both flowers and water to the deity.
-Thus from this point of view, "pu" means "pushpam" or flower and "ja" means "jal".
-The letter "ja" can also mean simultaneously "japam".
+In a puja ceremony, Hindus offer both flowers and water to the deity.
+Thus from this point of view, "pu" means "pushpam" or flower and "ja" means "jal."
+The letter "ja" can also mean simultaneously "japam."
 So in this context, puja becomes that form of Hindu worship, during which water and flowers are offered to God along with recitation of His names.

-According to the Hindu beliefs, during the puja ceremony the deity, which is normally a static statue, becomes alive.
+According to Hindu beliefs, during the puja the deity, which is normally an idol or a statue, comes to life.
 This happens both outwardly in the object of worship or the deity and inwardly in the subject of worship or the devotee.
-The statue or the form of the deity is brought to life externally through the chanting of mantras or special invocations, or specifically speaking, through the performance of 'prana pratishta' or establishing of life breath.
-Similarly the indwelling spirit is awakened through the devotee's sincerity, concentration, devotion, and divine grace which is symbolically represented as 'prasad', or the blessing from above.
+The statue or the form of the deity is brought to life externally through the chanting of mantras or special invocations, or specifically speaking, through the performance of 'prana pratishta' or establishing the life breath in it.
+Similarly, the indwelling spirit in the worshipper is awakened because of his sincerity, concentration, devotion, and divine grace which is symbolically represented as 'prasad," grace or blessing from above.

-After that he is bathed with water and sprinkled with various perfumes and scented pastes such as turmeric powder, sandal paste and curd mixed with ghee to the accompaniment of various mantras which usually end with “samarpayami,” meaning, “I have offered.”
-After the bathing ceremony, the deity is offered new clothes to wear during the ceremony, which is symbolically represented either by a peace of cotton thread in simple ceremonies or real clothes in more pompous ones.
+After that, the idol is bathed with water, milk, honey, etc., and massaged with various perfumes and scented pastes such as turmeric powder, sandal paste and curd mixed with ghee to the accompaniment of various mantras which usually end with “samarpayami,” meaning, “I have offered.”
+After the bathing ceremony, the deity is offered new clothes to wear during the ceremony, which is symbolically represented either by a peace of cotton thread in simple ceremonies or real clothes in more organized ones.

-The puja ceremony of the Hindus, generally ends with the offering of aarati or sacred flame to the deity and distribution of prasadam, or the remains of the offering.
-The word prasadam is a combination of two words, namely 'pra' and 'sada'.
-It literally means the bestower of eternal life.
-The Hindus believe that, when an offering is made to the deity, it is blessed by the deity and becomes infused with His or Her prana or energy, it is believed to possess the purifying power to heal those who partake it or remove their sins and impurities.
-Hence the name 'prasadm".
+The puja ceremony of the Hindus, generally ends with the offering of aarati or sacred flame to the deity and the distribution of prasadam, or the remains of the offering.
+The word prasadam is a combination of two words namely 'pra' and 'sada'.
+It literally means the bestowed or giver of eternal life.
+Hindus believe that, when an offering of food is made to a deity, it becomes pure, sacred and blessed with his touch.
+Having become infused with His or Her prana or energy, it is believed to possess the purifying power to heal those who partake it or remove their sins and impurities.
+Hence the name 'prasadam."

 Suggestions for Further Reading